 Kelvin Smith Library (KSL) is committed to providing all members of the CWRU community with equitable access to library resources, services, and facilities.

 All KSL spaces, including entrances, elevators, seating, and bathrooms–including an all-gender bathroom–are ADA compliant.
-See the interactive map page for more information about KSL facilities.
+See the interactive map for more information about KSL facilities.

 Parking & Transportation